 I responded to Kay by noting the issues at play that week and replying with a bit of sarcasm:

-“We’ve got local police departments using tax payer dollars to procure drones, the number of vacant/foreclosed homes in this country exceeds the number of homeless people, Anaheim police walking around with weapons that look like grenade launchers to stop protestors from entering Disneyland, people dying because they can’t afford decent healthcare, polar ice caps melting at rates unheard of in recorded history, and oh. . . yeah, Gabby Douglas’ hair.”
+“We’ve got local police departments using tax payer dollars to procure drones, the number of vacant/foreclosed homes in this country exceeds the number of homeless people, local police walking around with weapons that look like grenade launchers, people dying because they can’t afford decent healthcare, polar ice caps melting at rates unheard of in recorded history, and oh. . . yeah, Gabby Douglas’ hair.”

-In case you don’t have a clue what I’m talking about – Gabby Douglas, the first U.S. gymnast to win Olympic gold in both individual and team gymnastic events was the topic of a much heated debate — a debate between blacks about her hair!!.
+In case you don’t have a clue what I’m talking about – Gabby Douglas, the first U.S. gymnast to win Olympic gold in both individual and team gymnastic events was the topic of a much heated debate — a debate among a small group of black people about her hair!!
+The only thing more ridiculous than the debate was the fact that mainstream media was having a field day with the story.

+This debate was raging during the Olympic Games.
 Hard to believe?
-Search “Gabby Douglas Hair” in Google.
-You’ll end up with more than 700,000 results — significantly more than you’d get if you were to perform a similar search for any other Olympic athlete.
-Do the same search but replace Gabby’s name with Michael Phelps’ and you get about 3,000 results.
+At the time of the debate, if you searched “Gabby Douglas Hair” in Google, you’d end up with more than 700,000 results — significantly more than you’d get if you were to perform a similar search for any other Olympic athlete.
+If you performed the same search but replaced Gabby’s name with Michael Phelps’, you’d get about 3,000 results.
 Want to compare Gabby’s hair searchability to another female gold medalist?
-Okay — do a similar search this time using the name, Misty May Treanor, the two-time U.S. Gold Medalist beach volleyball athlete – you’ll get about 18,000 results.
+Okay — do a similar search this time using the name, Misty May Treanor, the two-time U.S. Gold Medalist beach volleyball athlete – you’ll see a significant difference in the returns.

 The screenshot below captures the tone of the debate.
 This is just a snippet of the tens of thousands of tweets.
 The rest of the article continues below the screen shot so please keep reading: